Girls at each Girl Scout grade level have their own earned awards and badges.

 Girls in grades 6-12 work with adult advisors to plan activities for other girls.
 Girls are in the driver’s seat and make decisions about issues they care about that benefit girls in their areas.
 This is a great way for girls to make a big impact on the council and have fun, too.
 For more information, email info@gsnorcal.org

-As a Girl Scout 14 years or older, girls are eligible to be a Girl Board Participant.
+Girl Scouts 14 years or older are eligible to be a Youth Board Participant.
 The Board of Directors meets throughout the year to conduct business.
-Girl Board Participants are elected by the council, serve for one year, voice their opinions, and vote on issues critical to the future of GSNorCal. www.gsnorcal.org
+Youth board participants are elected by the council, serve for one year, voice their opinions, and vote on issues critical to the future of GSNorCal.

 Delegate to the National Council of GSUSA

-Girls aged 14 and older are eligible to be a Regional Delegate and attend the GSNorCal Annual Meeting held each year in the spring.
-Regional Delegates are elected by their regions.
-Girls aged 14 and older are eligible to run for either a one- or a two- year term.
-Regional Delegates are the liaison between the members of their region and GSNorCal’s Board of Directors.
-They carry information to the members, and gather input to inform their vote on issues of great importance to the future of our council.
-Nominations are open October, and elections are held in January. www.gsnorcal.org/en/our-council/leadership/delegate-governance.html
+Girls aged 14 and older are eligible to be a service unit delegate and attend GSNorCal’s Annual Meeting which is held each year in the spring.
+Service unit delegates are elected by their service units.
+Girl Scouts aged 14 and older are eligible to run for a one-year term.
+Service unit Delegates are the liaison between the members of their service unit and GSNorCal’s Board of Directors.
+They carry information to the members and gather input to inform their vote on issues of great importance to the future of our council.

 Troop Crests